 Because psoriatic arthritis can be difficult to diagnose and is often treatable, insurance companies commonly deny disability claims arising from psoriatic arthritis, even when the patients have not experienced significant relief from the treatment.
 In these cases, it is critical to enlist the assistance of an attorney who is knowledgeable about the condition and its disabling symptoms.

 The attorneys at O’Ryan law firm are experienced in litigating psoriatic arthritis disability benefits cases.
-If you suffer from psoriatic arthritis and are considering applying for short term or long term disability benefits or have been denied disability benefits by your insurance company or employer, please contact O’Ryan Law Firm so we can discuss your claim and develop a strategy to help you fight to obtain the benefits you deserve.
+If you suffer from psoriatic arthritis and are considering applying for short term or long term disability benefits or have been denied disability benefits by your insurance company or employer, please contact the Indianapolis disability lawyers at O’Ryan Law Firm so we can discuss your claim and develop a strategy to help you fight to obtain the benefits you deserve.